CSE-Linguistics/POS_Tagger/Bi-LSTM/README.md

-# Pos tagging using Bi-LSTM
+# POS tagging using Bi-LSTM

+We use NLTK's brown corpus to train and validate our model.
+The tagset used is Universal tagset consisting of 12 different tags.
+To implement the model we use Tensorflow 2.0.

 ### Steps for pre-processing:
 * Add sentence beginner to annotated data